From Buff Swimmers to Queer Rock Icons, These Are 5 of the Best Gay Anime of All Time

 Other times, you get a situation like Love Stage!!, an anime where the relationship starts because the more dominant man can’t control himself and almost rapes the other man — who then forgives him and falls in love with his almost-rapist.
 (Love Stage!! is particularly frustrating in this regard.
 Most everything before and after the rape episode is quite good, and the series would have been vastly improved without it.
 But with the rape scene, it becomes something impossible to recommend.)

-But, as with anything, there’s always people who do it right.
+But, as with anything, there are always people who do it right.
 So with that in mind, here are five of the best gay anime ever.

 1. Yuri!!!
 On Ice